meyresearch/BRAF/README.md

 # BRAF
-Dimensionality reduction of structural features of BRAF kinases
+ExploitING the wealth of experimental structural data on kinases to determine conformational changes associated with activation loop conformations.